material-motion/material-motion/specifications/life_of_a_transition.md

 ### Step 2: Implement the Director setUp method

-Our `setUp` will be involve a simple tween plan:
+Our `setUp` will use a simple tween plan:

     function setUp(transaction) {
       var tween = Tween(property: "opacity")